neverfap-deluxe/nfd-api/content/content_articles/EDIT--SON--C--is-masturbation-healthy.md

 In my opinion, porn addicts should refrain from masturbation permanently, as it's a huge trigger for most to watch porn, so why risk it?

-And the great thing about NeverFap Deluxe is that this isn't even a you'll ever need to think about, because once you effectively overcome your porn addiction, not only will you not be thinking about masturbation at all, however you'll have much more effective and empowering strategies to help you deal with your emotions overall.
+And the great thing about NeverFap Deluxe is that this isn't even a thing you'll ever need to worry about, because once you effectively overcome your porn addiction, not only will you not be thinking about masturbation at all, however you'll also have more effective and empowering strategies to help you deal with your emotions overall.

 So really, asking whether masturbation is healthy or not is a distraction from developing healthy coping mechanisms, which is a vital part of the porn addiction recovery process.